Central Canadian Women's Football League

-The Central Canadian Women's Football League (CCWFL) is a full-contact Canadian football league supported by Football Quebec and Football Ontario.
+The Central Canadian Women's Football League (CCWFL; French: Ligue centrale canadienne de football féminin, LCCFF) is a full-contact Canadian football league supported by Football Quebec and Football Ontario.

 Originally founded in 2014, the league played its first season in 2022.
 It thus became the third cross-province league for women's football in Canada, alongside the Western Women's Canadian Football League and the Maritime Women's Football League.

-In French, the league is named the Ligue centrale canadienne de football féminin (LCCFF).

 History

 The Central Canadian league was first formed in 2014, intending to play a 2015 season.
 Football Canada made the announcement in April 2014 of an over-18s' women's tackle football league.
 Its official launch in July was attended by the premier of Ontario, Kathleen Wynne, and members of the Toronto Argonauts gave continuing support to the players.
 Aaron Ellis had founded the project so that his daughter Tianna could continue to play football after high school.
 Teams would have been based in Mississauga, Hamilton, Scarborough and York Region.
 However, the planned league did not materialize in 2015 due to lack of registered players.

 The Montreal Blitz had been established in 2001 and won the American Independent Women's Football League championship in 2012.
 The Ottawa Capital Rebels were founded in early 2020.

 The Blitz and Rebels were co-founders of the CCWFL when it announced its re-formation in 2021.
 The Ottawa team's co-founder Sonia Rodi, a football coach and former rugby player, said, "When I go to these [coaching] clinics, I’m always the only female", and made an effort to find female coaches.
-She wanted the team to become a source of inspiration to girls who play football and are excluded: "It’s easier for men because it’s a sport for them.
+She wanted the team to inspire girls who play football and are excluded: "It’s easier for men because it’s a sport for them.
 But for women, we just have to work harder for everything."